-Qwest will ensure the confidentiality, integrity, and availability of Government information and data which is handled manually at Qwest owned facilities.
-Such data is protected in accordance with its FIPS 199 designation of low, moderate or high impact with appropriate documentation of compliance.
+Qwest will ensure the integrity, confidentiality, availability, and protection of Government information and data that is handled manually at Qwest-owned facilities, in accordance with FIPS 199 designation of low, moderate or high security level with appropriate documentation of compliance.
 All Qwest staff with access to Networx information and data will have the appropriate level of background investigation with documentation provided to the Government as required.